1882–83 United States Senate elections: Special elections during the 47th Congress

 In these elections, the winners were seated during 1882 or in 1883 before March 4; ordered by election date.

 Races leading to the 48th Congress

 In these general elections, the winners were elected for the term beginning March 4, 1883; ordered by state.

 All of the elections involved the Class 2 seats.

 Elections during the 48th Congress

 In this election, the winner was elected in 1883 after March 4.

 Iowa

-On January 25, 1882, the Iowa General Assembly elected James W. McDill (Republican) to finish the term over M. M. Ham and Daniel Campbell.
-James F. Wilson (Republican) was elected to the full six-year term on January 25, 1882 over L. G. Kinne and D. P. Subbs.
+On January 25, 1882, the Iowa General Assembly elected James W. McDill (Republican) to finish the term over Moses M. Ham and Daniel Campbell.
+James F. Wilson (Republican) was elected to the full six-year term on January 25, 1882, over La Vega G. Kinne and Daniel P. Stubbs.